 Difference between all-in-one convertible car seat and convertible car seat

-An all-in-one convertible car seat is designed to be the only car seat you will ever need to buy your little one (to use from birth to about 7 years old).
-A convertible car seat is often purchased for an infant or toddler (although can be used from birth) and used until a child reaches preschool age (with an infant car seat and a booster seat used on either side of a convertible car seat).
+An all-in-one convertible car seat is designed to be the only car seat you will ever need to buy your little one (to use from birth to approx. about 7 or 8 years old).
+A convertible car seat is often purchased for an infant or toddler (although it can be used from birth) and used until a child reaches preschool age (with an infant car seat and a booster seat used on either side of a convertible car seat).

 Choosing the best baby and child car seat

-● Booster seat: Used when your child is too big for a car seat, but too small to travel in a car without a child restraint.
+● Booster seat: Used when your child is too big for a child car seat, but too small to travel in a car without a child restraint.

 Features to look for in a convertible car seat